 Baking the cookies

 - Chocolate chips: there are two ways you can incorporate the chips in this recipe and that is mixing all of them into the dough or adding some of them on top after you scooped the portions (image below).
-This way you will have a nicer-looking cookie which is always a good idea.
+This way, you will have a nicer-looking cookie which is always a good idea.
 The amount of chocolate in both cases is the same.

 - To chill or not to chill the dough: as mentioned before, both work.
-The difference is in texture since the chilled dough will be firmer and the sugar will have dissolved more.
+The difference is in texture since the chilled dough will be firmer, and the sugar will have dissolved more.
 I recommend trying both and seeing which one is more up your alley.

 Kitchen notes

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
 You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

 - Same-sized cookies: the easiest way to get uniform cookies is to use a cookie scoop (or a small ice cream scoop) to portion the dough.